gvwilson/sensibleadventures/bookster/bookster.md

 Attend me."
 She opened her eyes and looked straight into Erileine's.
 "The flame shall not cease with burning.
 It shall hurt.
 You must be ready for that and you *must not* pull it away once we start.
 Do you understand?
-The doing of it would probably kill you, and might fairly leave me witless."
+The doing of it could kill you and leave me witless."

 "I–I don't know if I can do that," Erileine said.